 Of course, we cannot mention the Wild West without acknowledging Native Americans and their place on the continent.
 As white settlers pushed ever westward, Native Americans were quickly being eradicated, with force.

 The settlement of the frontier ended by the late 1800’s but the ambition and dream of the Wild West lives on.
-There are few, if any stories more readily passed down through American society than that of the Wild West.
+There are few stories more readily passed down through American society than that of the Wild West.

 Dreams of Wilderness